Syringe shortage hampers Japan's COVID-19 vaccination roll out

 By Kiyoshi Takenaka

-TOKYO, Feb 16 (Reuters) - Japan is scrambling to secure special syringes to maximise the number of COVID-19 vaccine shots used from each vial, but manufacturers are struggling to ramp up production quickly, raising fears that millions of doses could go waste.
+TOKYO, Feb 16 (Reuters) - Fears are growing in Japan, where an inoculation drive against COVID-19 will begin on Wednesday, that millions of doses of Pfizer vaccine could be wasted due to a shortage of special syringes that maximise the number of shots used from each vial.

+The government has made urgent requests, but manufacturers are struggling to ramp up production fast enough, creating the latest headache for Prime Minister Yoshihide Suga, who suffers from weak public support.

-Japan, with a population of 126 million, last month signed a contract with Pfizer Inc PFE.N to procure 144 million doses of its vaccine, or enough for 72 million people, with the vaccination campaign set to start on Wednesday.
+Japan, with a population of 126 million, last month signed a contract with Pfizer Inc PFE.N to procure 144 million doses of its vaccine, or enough for 72 million people.

 One vial is meant for six shots, Pfizer says, but it takes special syringes that retain a low volume of solution after an injection to extract six doses, while only five shots can be taken with standard syringes that the government has stored up in preparation for the inoculation drive.

-He did not directly answer questions when asked last week whether the shortage meant the number of shots Japan can administer would be reduced.
+When asked last week, Kato did not directly answer questions whether the shortage of the ideal syringe meant the number of shots Japan can administer would be reduced, but on Tuesday he conceded that without it there would be waste.

+"When it comes to what's left in vials and syringes, what's unused will be disposed of," Kato said.

 Both a Pfizer Japan spokeswoman and a Japanese health ministry official declined to say whether the contract to supply Japan with 144 million doses of vaccine by the end of the year is based on six doses being taken from each vial.

-Inoculating its population swiftly is a top priority for Prime Minister Yoshihide Suga's government as he is determined to hold the Tokyo Olympics this summer after the Games were postponed for a year due to the coronavirus pandemic.
+Inoculating Japan's population swiftly is a top priority for Suga's government as he is determined to hold the Tokyo Olympics this summer after the Games were postponed for a year due to the coronavirus pandemic.

 In an bid to minimize the amount of vaccine left unused in syringes and vials, the government is asking medical equipment manufacturers to boost output of the low dead-space syringes, but there are doubts whether that can be done quickly enough.